DarkHacker28/Chat_Application_Using_JavaScript/README.md

 Socket.io for enabling real-time communication in the app.
 React and ReactDOM for building the interactive frontend.
 Contact
-If you have any questions or suggestions, feel free to open an issue or contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to open an issue or contact me.

 Enjoy chatting! 😊